HPI Employment Issues

 "...how do you keep up with this next generation of IT and how do you bring people into this company for whom it isn't something they have to learn, it is what they know."
 Meg Whitman

 "...we need to return to a labor pyramid that really looks like a triangle where you have a lot of early career people who bring a lot of knowledge who you're training to move up through your organization, and then people fall out either from a performance perspective or whatever... we put in place an informal rule... when you are replacing someone, really think about the new style of IT skills."
-Meg Whitman, Sept 2013, now chairman of HPI, CEO of HPE, and DXC board member.
+Meg Whitman, Sept 2013, CEO of HPE, DXC board member, and former chairman of HPI.

 "...eventually you will wear out.
 Not many people can last for twenty or thirty years, which is why we need to attract young people."
 Antonio Neri, now HPE president.
 Quoted in Becoming Hewlett Packard https://www.amazon.com/dp/0190640448 (page 311)